Milton Marks: Political career

 Marks first ran unsuccessfully for the State Assembly in 1954 as a Republican.
 He was elected in 1958 as a Republican to the Assembly, serving until 1966, when he was named a city judge.
 When a vacancy occurred in a State Senate seat in 1967, he ran in and won the special election as a Republican, defeating Democrat Assemblyman John L. Burton, who was the younger brother of powerful Democratic Congressman Phil Burton, head of the San Francisco political machine.
 While still a Republican, Marks made an unsuccessful run for Congress in 1982 to unseat Phil Burton, losing by a margin of 58%-40%.
 Burton died unexpectedly of an aneurysm five months after the election at the age of 56 and was succeeded by Sala Burton, who would serve in the seat until her death less than four years later when she was succeeded by Nancy Pelosi, a longtime Burton family friend.

-He served in the Senate as a Republican until 1988, when he won re-election as a Democrat.
-He won his last Senate term as a Democrat in 1992; term limits forced his retirement in 1996.
+He served in the Senate as a Republican until switching to the Democratic Party in January 1986.
+In 1988 he won his first re-election under his new party affiliation, and won his last Senate term in 1992; term limits forced his retirement in 1996.

 Personal life

-Marks and his wife, Carolene, had three children: the late Milton Marks III, who served as a board member of City College of San Francisco, Caro Marks, a Federal Defender in Sacramento, and Edward David Marks, an attorney practicing in the Bay Area.
+Marks and his wife, Carolene, had three children: Milton Marks III, who served as a board member of City College of San Francisco, Caro Marks, a Federal Defender in Sacramento, and Edward David Marks, an attorney practicing in the Bay Area.